Need help? We are available to speak to you 7 days a weekRead More

 Can I present new evidence to the Tribunal/Court?

-The Administrative Appeals Tribunal may hear new evidence as the Member will hear the matter afresh to assess whether the Department’s decision was the most correct and preferable.
+The Administrative Review Tribunal may hear new evidence as the Member will hear the matter afresh to assess whether the Department’s decision was the most correct and preferable.
 A judge in a court hearing will not assess new evidence brought before them but rather assess whether the decision and the process of reaching a decision was so according to law.

 Is going to Court more costly?